 But somehow some in our society would like to force music out of education because adults who don't understand education feel that music is an overly expensive and unnecessary "hobby."

-It looks as though San Diego is the latest to propose cutting virtually all music education in its schools to balance its budget.
+In 2011, San Diego proposed cutting virtually all music education in its schools to balance its budget.

 Here is an article about the cuts.
-The comments below the article are as interesting as the article itself: the childless "taxpayer" who feels that schools should teach math and English and forget the "nice-to-haves"; the person who says, "Good.
+The comments below the article, now deleted, were as interesting as the article itself: the childless "taxpayer" who feels that schools should teach math and English and forget the "nice-to-haves"; the person who says, "Good.
 It is about time.
 Music programs are one of the easiest programs to duplicate by the few parents who have a minority of the students in the school.
 Get a hall, Hire an ex teacher... done."
 And there are the ever-present comments about the "bad teachers."

 The truth of the matter is that educating a child is complicated business, involving time, motivation and a variety of approaches.

 Music is both a physical discipline and a rigorous course of academic study, a unique field that simultaneously trains a child in math, language arts, coordination and cooperation.
 Only a musical illiterate would think music could be taught as a series of ad-hoc after-school programs and that a teacher with musical expertise and pedagogy is so easy to find that you just stick a random "ex-teacher" in there.

 Music is a language, both written and aural.
 The benefits of a music education come from delving deeper into it than simply singing or scratching the surface experimentally with an instrument.
 Something like the A-B-C song is only the beginning.

 Here are a few of the elements involved in a thorough musical education: